 According to the National Institute of Standards and Technology (NIST), there are more and more phishing attacks each year, with a staggering rise of 61% since 2021.

-These statistics show the prevalence of phishing attacks and the need to protect yourself against them.
+These statistics show the prevalence of phishing attacks in 2023 and the need to protect yourself against them.
 Discover how phishing works, how to avoid it, and how to protect yourself and your company.

 What is phishing ?